Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Related Work

 Instructors may also rely on AI-generated content for assessments or feedback, leading to inconsistent grading, overlooked bias, or inadequate pedagogical alignment~\cite{witsken2025llms}.
 These risks are amplified in educational settings that inherently demand pluralistic alignment~\cite{baker2021re}---where diverse pedagogical philosophies, disciplinary norms, institutional missions, and cultural values coexist.
 For instance, the standards for what constitutes a ``good essay'' or ``effective code'' can vary significantly across departments, instructors, and even individual course objectives.

 Finally, there is also the risk of over-reliance, where students defer to GenAI outputs without developing critical thinking or research skills~\cite{bastani2024generative}.
-Beyond individual use, institutional integration of GenAI into learning management systems or academic support tools opens the door to system-level vulnerabilities~\cite{greshake2023not}.
-These risks are exacerbated by the lack of standardized training and clear communication about safe and ethical usage~\cite{zhang2025knowledge}.
+Beyond individual use, institutional integration of GenAI into learning management systems or other tools opens the door to system-level vulnerabilities~\cite{greshake2023not}.
+These risks are exacerbated by the lack of standardized training and clear communication about safe and ethical usage at the institutional level~\cite{zhang2025knowledge, Sheng_2025, Kutty_Chugh_Perera_Neupane_Jha_Li_Gunathilake_Perera_2024}, as well as a dearth of robust yet adaptable AI governance frameworks that can be readily applied in the educational context~\cite{Gajjar_2024,Camacho-Zuñiga_Rodea-Sánchez_López_Zavala_2024, Cao_Fan_Yang_2024}.

 Amidst this landscape, universities are beginning to issue formal guidelines to govern GenAI usage.
-These institutional policies are becoming essential---not just for setting standards of acceptable use, but for mediating stakeholder differences and fostering a shared understanding of GenAI’s role in academic life.
+These institutional policies are becoming essential, not just for setting standards of acceptable use, but for mediating stakeholder differences and fostering a shared understanding of GenAI's role in academic life.

-\textbf{Privacy and security risks of GenAI.} Prior research reveals critical privacy and security concerns stemmed from emerging GenAI services.
-The development of GenAI models leads to significant data privacy concerns~\cite{mireshghallah2024trust}, particularly regarding how training data is collected~\cite{yang2024global}.
+\textbf{Privacy and security risks of GenAI.} Prior research reveals critical privacy and security concerns stemming from emerging GenAI services.
+The development of GenAI models leads to significant data privacy concerns~\cite{mireshghallah2024trust, IAPP2024PersonalData}, particularly regarding how training data is collected~\cite{yang2024global}.
 Many GenAI systems are trained on data scraped from the internet without consent, including proprietary or personal materials.
-In some cases, models can even memorize and regurgitate specific personal or sensitive details from training data, posing risks of inadvertent disclosure of private information~\cite{das-cs25}.
+In some cases, models can even memorize and regurgitate specific personal or sensitive details from training data, posing risks of inadvertent disclosure of private information~\cite{das-cs25, Williams_2024}.
 Furthermore, prior work shows that GenAI introduces exacerbated privacy risks and harms, including inferring/exposing sensitive information and encouraging excessive data collection~\cite{lee-chi24}.
-GenAI's data privacy issues are prominent in academic settings too: when students input assignments, questions, or personal reflections into third-party GenAI tools, they may inadvertently expose sensitive academic information—raising potential violations of privacy laws~\cite{parks2017beyond}.
-Furthermore, these tools often lack transparency around how data is stored, processed, or reused~\cite{IAPP2024PersonalData}.
+GenAI's data privacy issues are prominent in academic settings too: when students input assignments, questions, or personal reflections into third-party GenAI tools, they may inadvertently expose sensitive academic information—raising potential violations of privacy laws~\cite{parks2017beyond, Wang_Li_Cong_2025}.